 It sucks getting up early, but it can be so worth it.
-In this case it meant being up at 4 am and out the door to meet my friend Janelle.
-BTW, Janelle is participating in Washington Trails Association’s annual Hike-A-Thon in August once again – if you would like to sponsor her, please check out her page!
-Trust me, this lady gets out and hikes.
+In this case it meant being up at 4 am, and out the door to meet my friend Janelle to hike to Tolmie Peak.

-The Wonderland section was quick and the beargrass just popping up -
+The Wonderland trail section was quick, and the beargrass just popping up –

 Isput Pass was windy, sun filled and smelled like pure awesome.
 The flowers were popping, it was so fragrant.
-Janelle below the pass getting some Tiger Lily photos.
+Janelle below the pass, trying to get some Tiger Lily photos.

 Around Mowich Lake there was still a fair amount of snow, with Avy and Glacier Lilies shooting up.
 There was a point where the lake was still high enough the trail was under water.
-Fun rock hopping was had As our hike progressed we came across so many section of lilies it really made my hike.
-I love lilies!
+Fun rock hopping was had.
+As our hike progressed, we came across so many section of lilies it really made my hike.